-Literature fanatics are spoilt for choice with everything London has to offer.
+Literature fanatics are spoiled for choice with everything London has to offer.
 This Fall, Mariko Cilley, Student Ambassador and Student Blogger, is studying abroad with the Southern California Foothills Consortium in London.
 Mariko is working on a Study Abroad Literature project and will be documenting her experiences over her semester.
-Read on to hear what she got up to in her first week:
+Read on to hear what she got up to in her first week visiting the British Library.

 Security checked my bag and I entered the library taking in to the large aesthetic space.
 It radiated that calm and peaceful feeling only places like these can offer.
 On the right, next to a white rounding staircase, there was a beautiful piece of artwork that featured an array of colors.
 I walked across the grid patterned floor and up the cream staircase.